-Landbase Systems methodology was used to approximate the performance of the GSI strategies at the 5 sites using ALCOSAN's typical year precipitation and sewershed properties from ALCOSAN's regional existing conditions H&H models.
-These models do not reflect future flow conditions, future regulator adjustments, or proposed municipal and ALCOSAN improvements as reflected in the Draft WWP.
-The GSI characteristics, costs, and estimated performance are summarized in Table 10-27, with extrapolated unit costs based on the estimated performance and construction costs displayed in Table 10-28.
+Landbase Systems methodology was used to approximate the performance of the GSI strategies at the 5 sites using ALCOSAN's typical year precipitation and sewershed properties from ALCOSAN's regional existing conditions hydrologic and hydraulic (H&H) models.
+These models do not reflect future flow conditions, future regulator adjustments, or proposed municipal and ALCOSAN improvements as reflected in the Wet Weather Plan (WWP).
+The GSI characteristics, costs, and estimated performance are summarized in Table 4-5, with extrapolated unit costs based on the estimated performance and construction costs displayed in Table 4-6.
 The average GSI storage provided is 0.6 inches over the tributary impervious area, which is less than the 1 to 1.5 inches typically used in other wet weather programs.